ryouchinsa/ryouchinsa.github.io/README.md

-# Rectlabel-support
+# RectLabel
-RectLabel is an offline image annotation tool for object detection and segmentation.
+An offline image annotation tool for object detection and segmentation.

 This is the support page for macOS apps [RectLabel](https://apps.apple.com/app/id1210181730) and [RectLabel Pro](https://apps.apple.com/app/id1490990105).